Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 Rust has a feature called automatic referencing and dereferencing.
 When you call a method with object.something(), Rust automatically adds in &, &mut, or * so object matches the signature of the method.

+### Chapter06 Enums and Pattern Matching

+Rust also has a pattern we can use when we want a catch-all but don’t want to use the value in the catch-all pattern: `_ `is a special pattern that matches any value and does not bind to that value.
+This tells Rust we aren’t going to use the value, so Rust won’t warn us about an unused variable.

 ### Chapter08 Common Collections